-Here’s what you can do if you lose your eligibility for a student loan under different circumstances.
+Here’s what you can do if you lose your eligibility for a student loan under a few different circumstances.

 Your grades are too low or you do not have enough credits

-The best way to avoid this is of course to study hard and keep those grades high.
-If you have received notification about your ineligibility because of low grades, the only option is to talk to the school financial aid office and find out if the decision can be appealed.
+The best way to avoid this is to, of course, study hard and keep those grades high.
+Go to group study sessions, study with your classmates, or talk to your professor about how you can improve your grades.
+If you have received notification about your ineligibility because of low grades, then the only option is to talk to the school financial aid office and find out if the decision can be appealed.

 You defaulted on your student loan

 One of the criteria for federal loan eligibility is that you have to be a United States citizen or an eligible non-citizen.
 You must also have a valid Social Security number.
-It could happen that while you are in college, your eligible non-citizen status expires or is revoked.
+However, your eligible non-citizen status expired or revoked during college.
 If that happens, you will automatically lose your eligibility for a federal student loan.
 In order to regain your loan eligibility, you will have to become a permanent resident or citizen or re-establish the status that qualified you to be an eligible non-citizen.
-You will have to get in touch with the US Citizenship and Immigration Services to find a way to resolve this.
+You will have to get in touch with the US Citizenship and Immigration Services to find a way to resolve this issue.

-If any student is convicted of a drug offense while they are receiving any type of federal student aid, their eligibility for a student loan may be suspended.
-There are a couple of ways you can get the suspension revoked early and get your eligibility reinstated.
-One way is by successful completion of approved drug rehabilitation program.
-Your eligibility will also be reinstated if you pass two consecutive drug tests conducted by an approved drug rehabilitation program.
+If any student receives a drug offense conviction while getting any type of federal student aid, their eligibility may be suspended.
+However, there are ways to revoke your suspension early and reinstate your eligibility.
+One way is successfully completing an approved drug rehabilitation program.
+Another way is passing two consecutive drug tests conducted at an approved drug rehabilitation program.
 These two tests are conducted completely unannounced to ensure that you cannot cheat by staying clean just ahead of the test.

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to discover the ideal student loan for you!